 The ADVANCE Leadership Team provides leadership and oversight for the entire ADVANCE program.
-The team is led by Chancellor Linda P. B. Katehi, Professor of Electrical and Computer Engineering and Gender Studies.
-Programmatic direction and key decisions are made in consultation with Faculty Director Karen McDonald (Co-PI), and Vice Provost of Academic Affairs Maureen Stanton (Co-PI) who is chair of the UC Davis ADVANCE Steering Committee.
+The team is led by Chancellor Emerita Linda P. B. Katehi, Professor of Electrical and Computer Engineering and Gender Studies.
+Programmatic direction and key decisions are made in consultation with Faculty Director Linda Bisson, and the UC Davis ADVANCE Management Team.

 In addition to Chair VP Stanton (Co-PI), Co-PI Rodriguez, Faculty Director McDonald (Co-PI), and Associate Director Bisson, the Steering Committee consists of a Faculty Leader from each STEM college and the Co-directors of each of the six initiatives that comprise our ADVANCE project.

 Six committees formulate and direct the activities and advance the goals described for the six UC Davis ADVANCE initiatives.
 Each committee has 1-2 co-directors and 2-9 additional faculty participants.
 The membership of these committees includes representatives from each of the STEM colleges and they reflect the demographic and career-stage diversity of UC Davis faculty.
 Each committee meets 3-4 times each quarter to develop, implement, and evaluate the programs and activities that advance the initiative objectives.